-Different types of commercial refrigerators and freezers are available on the market today, such as beverage coolers, refrigerated vending machines, display cabinets in supermarkets, etc. Mostly used in supermarkets and grocery stores, they consume a substantial amount of energy: 85 TWh in the European Union in 2013 according to the European Commission, corresponding to over 3% of total EU final electricity consumption.
+Different types of commercial refrigerators and freezers are available on the market today, such as beverage coolers, refrigerated vending machines or display cabinets in supermarkets.
+Mostly used in supermarkets and grocery stores, they consume a great amount of energy: 65 TWh in the European Union in 2015 according to the European Commission or as much as the total electricity consumption of Austria.

-Fortunately, very affordable technologies to increase energy efficiency exist: the physical closing of open cabinets saves on average 40% of energy annually, while energy management demand devices that would reduce energy consumption (e.g. lighting, power of components) when the fridge is not being used (night time, weekends) could save between 20 and 50%.
-Up to now, these options have not been systematically exploited.
+Easy and affordable solutions to increase energy efficiency exist: just putting doors on open cabinets saves an average of 40% of energy, while other energy management technologies can reduce energy consumption by 20 to 50% when the fridge is not being used, for example during night time and weekends.
+Unfortunately, these options have not been systematically exploited up till now.

-They are expected to gain impressive annual electricity savings of up to 58 TWh by 2030, enough to offset the electricity production of almost 25 medium-size coal power units.
+These regulations are expected to gain annual electricity savings of 19 TWh by 2030, enough to offset the electricity production of almost 9 medium-size coal power units.